jkotan/nexdatas.tools/doc/nxsfileinfo.rst

                         scientific metadata file
    -o OUTPUT, --output OUTPUT
-                        output scicat metadata file --h5py               use h5py module as a nexus reader --h5cpp              use h5cpp module as a nexus reader
+                        output scicat metadata file --proposal-as-proposal
+                        Store the DESY proposal as the SciCat proposal --h5py               use h5py module as a nexus reader --h5cpp              use h5cpp module as a nexus reader